Eliott-Avetand/Eliott-Avetand/README.md

 I also developed games on Unity, Unreal Engine and C++ 💻

-I'm interested in Finance, self-development and manga 👺
+I'm interested in Finance, self-development and game production

 Take a look at the differents projects I made !